 Let’s schedule a time to talk about us.

-Ugh.
-If you don’t follow the four rules outlined above, you’re wasting your time (and your prospect’s).
+If you don’t follow the four rules outlined above, you’ve just written a bad cold email to a potential client and you’re wasting your time (and your prospect’s).

 Step 3: Follow up